osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

              opensciencegrid/stash-origin:stable
 ```

+!!!warning
+    A container deployed this way will serve the entire contents of `<HOST PARTITION>`.

 It is recommended to use a container orchestration service such as [docker-compose](https://docs.docker.com/compose/) or
 [kubernetes](https://kubernetes.io/), or start the stash origin container with systemd.